kubernetes-sigs/kind/docs/design/design.md

 Clusters are managed by logic in [`pkg/cluster`][pkg/cluster], which the `kind` cli wraps.

-Each "cluster" is identified by an internal but well-known [docker object label](https://docs.docker.com/config/labels-custom-metadata/) key, with the cluster name / ID as the value on each "node" container.
+Each "cluster" is identified by an internal but well-known [container object label](https://docs.docker.com/config/labels-custom-metadata/) key, with the cluster name / ID as the value on each "node" container.

-We initially offload this type of state into the containers and Docker.
+We initially offload this type of state into the containers.
 Similarly the container names are automatically managed by `kind`, though we will select over labels instead of names because these are less brittle and are properly namespaced.
 Doing this also avoids us needing to manage anything